sobuur0/kumvent/README.md

 - **pages:** This directory will contain the actual layout of the UI for the entire application.
 - **widgets:** Directory for reusable & customizable UI components.

+**Note: Other project structure to be added as the app progresses